Calvin cycle: Steps

 Thus, of six G3P produced, five are used to make three RuBP (5C) molecules (totaling 15 carbons), with only one G3P available for subsequent conversion to hexose.
 This requires nine ATP molecules and six NADPH molecules per three CO_{2} molecules.
 The equation of the overall Calvin cycle is shown diagrammatically below.

 RuBisCO also reacts competitively with O_{2} instead of CO_{2} in photorespiration.
 The rate of photorespiration is higher at high temperatures.
-Photorespiration turns RuBP into 3-PGA and 2-phosphoglycolate, a 2-carbon molecule that can be converted via glycolate and glyoxalate to glycine.
+Photorespiration turns RuBP into 3-PGA and 2-phosphoglycolate, a 2-carbon molecule that can be converted via glycolate and glyoxylate to glycine.
 Via the glycine cleavage system and tetrahydrofolate, two glycines are converted into serine plus CO_{2}.
 Serine can be converted back to 3-phosphoglycerate.
 Thus, only 3 of 4 carbons from two phosphoglycolates can be converted back to 3-PGA.
 It can be seen that photorespiration has very negative consequences for the plant, because, rather than fixing CO_{2}, this process leads to loss of CO_{2}.
 C4 carbon fixation evolved to circumvent photorespiration, but can occur only in certain plants native to very warm or tropical climates—corn, for example.
-Furthermore, RuBisCO's catalyzing the light-independent reactions of photosynthesis generally exhibit an improved specificity for CO2 relative to O2, in order to minimize the oxygenation reaction.
+Furthermore, RuBisCOs catalyzing the light-independent reactions of photosynthesis generally exhibit an improved specificity for CO2 relative to O2, in order to minimize the oxygenation reaction.
 This improved specificity evolved after RuBisCO incorporated a new protein subunit.

 Products

-The immediate products of one turn of the Calvin cycle are 2 glyceraldehyde-3-phosphate (G3P) molecules, 3 ADP, and 2 NADP+.
-(ADP and NADP+ are not really "products".
-They are regenerated and later used again in the light-dependent reactions).
+The immediate products of one turn of the Calvin cycle are two glyceraldehyde-3-phosphate (G3P) molecules; 3 ADP and 2 NADP+ are also regenerated and later used again in the light-dependent reactions.
 Each G3P molecule is composed of 3 carbons.
-For the Calvin cycle to continue, RuBP (ribulose 1,5-bisphosphate) must be regenerated.
-So, 5 out of 6 carbons from the 2 G3P molecules are used for this purpose.
-Therefore, there is only 1 net carbon produced to play with for each turn.
-To create 1 surplus G3P requires 3 carbons, and therefore 3 turns of the Calvin cycle.
+For the Calvin cycle to continue, RuBP (ribulose 1,5-bisphosphate) must be regenerated; 5 out of 6 carbons from the 2 G3P molecules are used for this purpose.
+Therefore, there is only 1 net carbon produced for each turn.
+To create one surplus G3P requires 3 carbons, and therefore 3 turns of the Calvin cycle.
 To make one glucose molecule (which can be created from 2 G3P molecules) would require 6 turns of the Calvin cycle.
 Surplus G3P can also be used to form other carbohydrates such as starch, sucrose, and cellulose, depending on what the plant needs.